- Will signed exchanges work for me?

 warning header may also be present that provides additional information.

-If your AMP pages were successfully distributed with Signed Exchanges, their search results will display the AMP lightning bolt, same as before, but tapping on the results will show
+If your AMP pages were successfully distributed as signed exchanges, their search results will display the AMP lightning bolt, same as before, but tapping on the results will show

 https://example.com in the URL bar, instead of a URL beginning with